cipherprime/WeveTraveledWebsite/content/show/interactive.md

 1. ![Selfie 1]
 2. ![Selfie 2]

-## Selifes and Sleeves
+## Selfies and Sleeves
 Taking selfies would be pointless if you couldn't take them home.
-We printed the images on the fly at the event them packaged in original hand-stamped wax-paper sleeves.
+We printed the images on the fly at the event then packaged them in original hand-stamped wax-paper sleeves.

 ***